Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 If you select this option you will be able to choose another operation, calendar period or relationship dataset.

-Once you have finished defining all your datasets click on the "Next" button finalise some settings.
+Once you have finished defining all your datasets click on the "Next" button.

-Viewing Operations
+View Window
 ------------------

-The default view for the operations like, "all the operations" or a range based on dates can be set in the next screen.
+You can select the size of the view window when starting Rantt.

+The options are:

+- View all operations: The view window will be set in order to display all operations
+- Predefined date Range: Open Rantt to focus a date range of your choosing
+- Current day: The view window will start from the start time defined for today and will have a predefined duration.

+Rantt will always open the project with the specified view window, however you can change the view window manually by zooming and panning.

 ![](images/wizard_OpenProjectBehaviour.png)

-Refresh Data
+Auto Updates
 ------------

-The timer for refreshing the data can be set in the next screen.
-You need to check the "Enable Timer" check box to get this to effect.
+Rantt can be configured to refresh your data at set intervals of time.
+Click on "Enable Timer" and then choose how often you want your data to be refreshed.

+**Note:**

+> This features is uesful if you want to see what is happening on a factory shop floor in real time.

 ![Auto Update](images/wizard_AutoUpdate.png)